Ethika: History

-Ethika got its first break, almost simultaneously, with Zumiez and Tillys.
-Both are national action sport retail chains that had faith in the brand and product and worked with Ethika to build the underwear category.
-At this time, Ethika was also working on its own digital platform, which was a priority for Cook, whose background was in technology and internet marketing.
+Zumiez and Tillys, both national action sport retail chains, worked with Ethika to build the underwear category.
+At this time, Ethika was also working on its own digital platform.
 With the combination of some moderate retail and online success, the company started to see some growth.
 During this time, the brand developed its product strategy into three categories – Lifestyle, Performance and Premium.
 Slowly, new styles were developed and tested online to determine marketability and acceptance, which is a strategy that is still practiced.

 In 2014, Ethika began to develop a women's line, which was eventually ready to launch in late 2015.
 A youth line was also created and launched during this time, allowing the brand to offer something for everyone.

 In mid 2016, Ethika gained more international popularity when it signed a multi-year deal with global soccer superstar Dani Alves.
 Part of their deal included a signature series of lifestyle and performance underwear, which was released and sold online and through select retailers.

 Early in 2017, Ethika continued to establish itself as a leader in lifestyle and culture by releasing an exclusive collection of hip-hop music called the RGB Mixtape.
 The project featured new songs and signature Ethika designed underwear from 12 hip-hop artists including Meek Mill, Kid Ink, Ace Hood, Jahlil Beats, Casey Veggies, Dave East, Chevy Woods and others.

 Shortly after the launch of the RGB Mixtape, Ethika announced a partnership with motorsports icon Valentino Rossi, which also included a signature collection that released in June 2017.